Nigerian foodstuffs and ingredients include spices and major constituents in any Nigerian recipe.

 Different recipes for yams abound in Nigeria as you move from one ethnic group to another.
 Hence, it deserves a permanent place in this list of Nigerian foodstuffs and ingredients.

 This is goat meat, one of the many kinds of meat consumed in Nigeria.
 Meat is a major ingredient for making Nigerian foods.

 Meat is the basic ingredient for Nigerian soups, stews, and sauces.
 In Nigeria, we have goat meat, cow meat, chicken, etc.

 9. Tomatoes & Peppers

 Tomatoes and peppers are popular foodstuffs in Nigeria.
-Peppers are used for literally everything.
+I use peppers for literally everything.
 Soups, stews, and even snack recipes have peppers (chilies) as a vital ingredient.

-Tomatoes are used for soups, stews, and others.
-It is a vital ingredient for Jollof Rice recipe
+I use tomatoes for soups, stews, and others.
+It is a vital ingredient for the Jollof Rice recipe.

 10. Garri – Nigerian Foodstuffs

-Garri (granulated cassava) has a permanent position at my pantry.
+Garri (granulated cassava) has a permanent position in my pantry.
 It is a popular Nigerian foodstuff and the only ingredient required for making eba.

 When you pour boiled water over garri, you get eba.
-Nigerian soups are served with eba, a popular Nigerian swallow.
+We serve Nigerian soups with eba, a popular Nigerian swallow.